Are you like me? You love to sew. It makes you happy. But sometimes you spend more time thinking about sewing than actually doing it.

 Whether I’m at home, work, or pumping gas, I’ll see something that triggers a thought related to a potential sewing project.

-Sometimes these thoughts are inspired by flashes of memory of what books, patterns, and materials I already own.
+Sometimes these thoughts are inspired by flashes of memory of books, patterns, and materials I already own.

 Other times the thoughts are triggered by something I see in my house or online.